| | |

 Although I’m a huge advocate for exploring local London neighbourhoods, there’s no shame in indulging in some good ole London sightseeing for your mother-daughter trip to London.

-Or visiting 1-2 attractions per day of your trip in the mornings and using the rest of your time to explore the rest of London, take a London walk or do a unique London tour.
+Or visiting 1-2 attractions per day of your trip in the mornings and using the rest of your time to explore other neighbourhoods in London, take a London walk or do a unique London tour.

 If you’re still unsure of where to visit, all of the Historic Royal Palaces are great for feeling like you’ve stepped into British history.